Project-OSmOSE/OSEkit/docs/source/publicapi_usage.rst

 Running an ``Analysis``
 ^^^^^^^^^^^^^^^^^^^^^^^

-In **OSEkit**, **Analyses** are run with the :meth:`osekit.public.dataset.Dataset.run_analysis` method to process and export spectrogram images, spectrum matrices and audio files from original audio files.
+In **OSEkit**, **Analyses** are run with the :meth:`osekit.public.project.Project.run_analysis` method to process and export spectrogram images, spectrum matrices and audio files from original audio files.

 .. note::